nfc-developer/sdm-backend/README.md

 An example of Flask application which can decrypt and validate signature of Secure Direct Messaging "mirrors".
 Implemented according to _AN12196 "NTAG 424 DNA and NTAG 424 DNA TagTamper features and hints"_.

+*Note: NTAG — is a trademark of NXP B.V.*

 ## Supported cases
 * PICCData Encrypted mirroring (`CMACInputOffset == CMACOffset`)
 * SDMENCFileData mirror with PICCData Encrypted mirroring (must satisfy: `CMACInputOffset != CMACOffset && SDMMACInputOffset == ENCDataOffset`)